Miami Business Accounting Technology Schools

 MS in Taxation

-The Master of Science in Taxation program will also prepare students for the CPA exam, but coursework focuses on very specialized tax knowledge.
-Students will learn about tax compliance and planning, corporate taxation, tax research, income tax financial reporting and partnership taxation.
+The Master of Science in Taxation program also prepares students for the CPA exam, but coursework focuses on very specialized tax knowledge.
+Students learn about tax compliance and planning, corporate taxation, tax research, income tax financial reporting and partnership taxation.